 208 Kms from Uttara Kannada

 Best time to visit - January,February,March,October,November,December

 Hampi (Hampe) is a village and temple town recognised as a UNESCO World Heritage Site, listed as the Group of Monuments at Hampi in northern Karnataka, India.
-It is located within the ruins of the city of Vijayanagara, the former capital of the Vijayanagara Empire.
+It is situated within the ruins of the city of Vijayanagara, the former capital of the Vijayanagara Empire.
 Predating the city of Vijayanagara, Hampi continues to be an important religious centre, housing the Virupaksha Temple and several other monuments belonging to the old city.
 Hampi is situated on the banks of the Tungabhadra River.
 It is 353 km from Bangalore.
 The extant monuments of Vijayanagara or Hampi can be divided into Religious, Civil & Military buildings.
 The Jain temples on Hemakuta hill, the two Devi shrines and some other structures in the Virupaksha temple complex predate the Vijayanagara Empire.
-Hampi tourism has special importance for the worshipers of Hanuman, as mythical Kishkinda, the monkey kingdom was located here.
-You can see plenty of motifs and carvings of Hanuman all around the sites.
-Some are brilliantly colourful.Read More
+Hampi tourism has special importance for the Hanuman devotees, as mythical Kishkinda, the monkey kingdom was located here.
+You can see plenty of motifs and carvings of Hanuman all around the sites of which some are brilliantly colourful.Read More

 97 Kms from Uttara Kannada